acantril/learn-cantrill-io-labs/aws-serverless-voting-app/02_LABINSTRUCTIONS/Stage1_Step2_Part3.md

 ![Screenshots2](./Screenshots/Stage_1/Step_2/Part_3/2.png)

 - In the Create Policy page click on JSON and paste the following policy definition to the JSON editor.
+Update REGION and YOUR_AWS_ACCOUNTID

 ```
 {